audiojs/audio-buffer-utils/README.md

 //Fill `buffer` with random data; `buffer` is modified in-place. utils.noise(buffer);

-//Test whether the content of N buffers is the same utils.equal(bufferA, bufferB, ...);
+//Test whether the content of N buffers is the same. utils.equal(bufferA, bufferB, ...);

 //Fill `buffer` with provided value or function.